How many members are on the team, and what do they do?

 • Throughout the fall semester, the team works very hard to prepare a videotape to submit to the Universal Cheerleaders Association to be considered for the National Championships, which airs on ESPN.
 A number of additional evenings/mornings and weekend practices may be needed to meet this goal.

 • Practice three days per week (approximately 6 hours).

 • Attend and cheer from one to three basketball games per week including possible playoff games during Spring Break (approximately 2-10 hours a week).

 Are scholarships offered?

 Yes Scholarships are offered.
 The Scholarship are to be determined by the coaching staff each semester.
-Scholarships range anywhere from $0 dollars to tuition and fees up to 12 credit hours.
+Scholarships range anywhere from $0 dollars to t$2000 a semester.
 This amount may increase depending upon budget allocations and individual skills.
 All out of state members will be eligible to get in state on the availability of funds from the Student Service Fee Committee.

 *Students on scholarship must maintain a 2.0 cumulative SHSU grade point average and a full load of classes each semester (12 hours for undergraduate students, 9 hours for graduate students).